 It is the policy of the department that masters students supported by university-related financial aid complete an integrated project, which is defined as a Thesis (Civil Engineering/Environmental Engineering 500) or Special Problem (Civil Engineering/Environmental Engineering 590).
 The appointment letter may specify which of the two options must be selected.

-Applicants for research assistantships should
+Applicants for research assistantships should:

 - Apply to the Graduate School and be accepted into the applicable program.

 - Obtain and return three letters of recommendation.
 Additional letters of recommendation are not needed if they have been submitted as part of the Graduate School application.
-The recommendation letter do not have to be written in any set form.
+The recommendation letters do not have to be written in any set form.